top of page

 Pros

-• Simple technology and fairly cheap
+• Simple technology and relatively inexpensive.

-• Essential as a pre-filter in whole house water filters to prolong the life of RO and carbon filters
+• Essential as a pre-filter in whole-house water filters to prolong the life of RO and carbon filters.

 Cons